The Evolution of Security Camera Technology

 Cloud Integration

-Cloud storage revolutionized video management by offering:
+Cloud-based video surveillance revolutionized video management by offering:

 - Virtually unlimited storage options